AnkitSharma-007/blogsite/README.md

     }

 ### Test it out
 Open the browser and click on “AddPost” button on the nav-bar.
 You will be navigated to the blog editor page.
-Add a new blog and click on save button to save the blog in thee database.
+Add a new blog and click on save button to save the blog in the database.
 Open the firebase console, navigate to your project overview page and click on “Database” link in the menu on the left.
 Here you can see the record for your newly added blog.

 # Create custom pipes